UK-AS-HIVE/meteor-canvas/README.md

-meteor-accounts-canvas
+meteor-canvas
 =============

-This is a package to implement OAuth authentication with a Canvas LMS.
+This package implements the OAuth flow for a Canvas LMS.

 ### Known Issues